devgateway/www.developmentgateway.org/blog_posts/2016-05-23-role-tech-whs.md

 layout: post
 author: Dina Abdel-Fattah
 title: "Role of Tech at WHS and Beyond"
-excerpt: Development Gateway is proud to announce a new paid parental leave program.
-New moms and dads...
+excerpt: Today and tomorrow represent a milestone for the international community.
+The first ever convening of world leaders...
-thumbnail: assets/post-images/WHS.jpeg
+thumbnail: assets/post-images/WHS.jpg
 thumbnail-alt: 'WHS'
 categories: [Open Data]
 ---